 The best part of this supporting role is that it greatly scales up your business.
 You’ll be able to have the Chatbot responding to multiple customers simultaneously at any time of the day.

-Having put that thought to you, let’s have a run through of three popular Chatbots and their providers.
+Having put that thought to you, let’s have a run through of four popular Chatbots and their providers.
 We’ll share with you some basic information as well as what areas each of these Chatbots are best used in.

 Chatfuel is perhaps one of the most popular and easy to use Facebook bots.
 It’s also free to use if you don’t plan to have more than 500,000 active users per month.
 The free version unfortunately has a Chatfuel ad that asks your users if they’d like to use Chatfuel too.
 Removing that comes with the PRO plan that costs US$30 per month.